grant-humphries/dev-near-light-rail/README.md

 As of 4/2016 this phase of the project can't be automated with arcpy (only with `ArcObjects`), see [this post](http://gis.stackexchange.com/questions/59971/how-to-create-network-dataset-for-network-assistant-using-arcpy) for more details.
 Thus this task must be carried out within ArcGIS Desktop using the folllowing steps:

 * Open ArcMap and make sure that the Network Analyst Extension is enable (accessible under 'Customize' --> 'Extensions')
-* In the ArcCatalog window right-click the OpenStreetMap shapefile created in the last step (which is in the project folder at the file path  `.../data/year_mon/shp/osm_foot.shp` where the year/month folder is the date of the latest tax lot data) and select 'New Network Dataset', this will launch a wizard that configures the network dataset
+* In the ArcCatalog window right-click the OpenStreetMap shapefile created in the last step (relative to this repo the shapefile will be at  `../data/year_mon/shp/osm_foot.shp` where the year/month folder is the date of the latest tax lot data) and select 'New Network Dataset', this will launch a wizard that configures the network dataset
 * Use the default name for the file
 * Keep default of modeling turns
 * Click 'Connectivity' and change 'Connectivity Policy' from 'End Point' to 'Any Vertex', **this step is critcial as routing will not function properly without it.**